The pandemic has caused a huge shift in the way we work but what will it mean for the future of our working environment?

 This particular report highlighted that the outlook for employers may mean “normalising flexible working on a more permanent basis” considering everyone’s needs and “supporting workers in new ways”, such as ensuring individuals can continue to develop their skills.

 Whether companies choose to continue working from home permanently, return to the office, or take a 50/50 approach with the flexibility for employees to do both, finding an effective method of communicating and engaging with staff, wherever they might be working, will be key to keeping workforces motivated.

 Engaged employees are the result of having a great experience at work, and the benefits companies offer their employees has plays a huge part in that experience.
-The award-winning Zest platform offers a fresh approach to employee benefits allowing you to attract, motivate and retain talented staff by helping them get the most from their benefits package, whether they are working at the office or from home.
+Zest’s award-winning flexible benefits platform offers a fresh approach to employee benefits allowing you to attract, motivate and retain talented staff by helping them get the most from their benefits package, whether they are working at the office or from home.